derlehner/etfa2021/Evaluation/Case1/README.md

 To use the code in the AML2DT-supported mode, run file main_automated.py.
 Before starting this file, the json-files Additionally, the folder xx contains a simulation model to setup the raspberry in the azure platform.
 ## required adaptations
-In both the simulation and the raspberry code, the base url and bearer token must be adapted to allow interactions with the REST apis of azure services.
+In both the simulation and the raspberry code, the base url and bearer token must be adapted to allow interactions with the REST apis of azure services in the file digita_twin_api.py.